BartBrood/Interactive-Graphviz-Diagrams/README.md

 -cluster collapse /Expand after applying filter

--class hide:  remove/add all elements that have class from diagram -Numerical classes are separated in seprate section with a slider to allow show/hide order of nodes edges and clusters.
+-class hide:  remove/add all elements that have class from diagram -Numerical classes are separated in seperate section with a slider to allow show/hide order of nodes edges and clusters.

 -class highlight: highlight all elements on graph having class.